Aizhouym/ToP/README.md

 To get started, follow these steps:

 1. **Setup Python Environment** Ensure you have a version 3.9 or higher Python environment.
-You can create and activate this environment using the following commands, replacing `DynPro_env` with your preferred environment
+You can create and activate this environment using the following commands, replacing `ToP_env` with your preferred environment
    name:

    ```
-   conda create -n DynPro_env python=3.9 -y
+   conda create -n ToP_env python=3.9 -y
-   conda activate DynPro_env
+   conda activate ToP_env
    ```

 2. **Install Dependencies:** Move into the `ChatDev` directory and install the necessary dependencies by running: